-Casa San Isidro sits roughly 3,150 metres up Cerro de Monserrate, reached only by cable car or funicular, and it has cooked French food at that altitude for more than forty years.
-Executive chef Felipe Rojas runs a menu that leans classical French while Carlos Enrique "Toto" Sánchez works the Colombian larder behind it.
-Mains land between COP 35,000 and COP 66,000, lobster headlines the September-to-October season, and a pianist plays through dinner.
-The draw is the wall of glass over the lit city below.
+Water boils at roughly 90 degrees up here, not 100.
+Casa San Isidro sits about 3,150 metres up Cerro de Monserrate, reached only by cable car or funicular, and at that altitude every reduction, poach and blanch behaves differently than it would at sea level.
+Holding a classical French line on this rock for forty-five years is, in its way, a feat of stubborn technique.
+Executive chef Felipe Rojas runs the pass; Carlos Enrique "Toto" Sánchez works the Colombian larder behind it.
+Mains land between COP 35,000 and COP 66,000, lobster headlines the September-to-October season, and a pianist plays over the lit city below.

 The Kitchen

-The cooking is generous and old-school in the best sense.
-When lobster comes into season from September to October it runs the menu, served as a brochette, in ceviche, or sautéed in a pepper sauce; beef carpaccio and a properly set crème brûlée are fixtures the rest of the year.
-Mains sit between COP 35,000 and COP 66,000, which puts a full dinner with wine near the top of Bogotá's range and still well below a comparable French room in Paris or New York.
-The address is the summit of Cerro de Monserrate, on Carrera 2 Este, reached by the cable car or the funicular from the base station near the Quinta de Bolívar.
-Four decades in, it remains the city's defining special-occasion table.
+The clearest read on the kitchen is the lobster.
+From September to late October it runs the menu, worked as a brochette, in ceviche, and sautéed in a pepper sauce; the ceviche shows the knife work, the brochette shows control of the grill.
+Beef carpaccio and a properly set crème brûlée hold the line the rest of the year.
+Mains sit between COP 35,000 and COP 66,000, near the top of Bogotá's range yet well below a comparable French room in Paris or New York.
+The address is the summit of Cerro de Monserrate, on Carrera 2 Este, reached by the cable car or funicular from the base station near the Quinta de Bolívar.

 The Room

-The dining room is built around a wall of windows that frames Bogotá spread out below, best after dark when the city lights come up.
-Lighting inside is low and warm, a pianist plays through service, and the noise level stays at easy conversation.
-Tables are well spaced across a converted mountaintop house, with white linen and attentive, formal service.
+The dining room is built around a wall of glass that frames Bogotá below, best after dark when the lights come up.
+Inside, the lighting is low and warm, a pianist plays through service, and the noise stays at easy conversation.
+Tables are well spaced across a converted mountaintop house, set with white linen and worked by formal, attentive service.
 Dress is smart; most diners arrive in jackets or dresses for the occasion.
-Ask for a table on the glass when you book, because the view is the room.
-The altitude makes evenings cool, so bring a layer for the ride up.
+Ask for a table on the glass when you book, because the view is the room, and carry a layer for the cold ride up.

 Best for Proposal